vipulmane6498/Data-Structure-and-Algorithm-DSA-/00_ReadBeforeDSA/AnalysisOfAlgorithm.md

-Algorithm -> it is a group of steps that solve the problem
+Algorithm -> The way to organize data in main memory or Ram.
+Algorithm is the sequence of steps that younwrite to solve a problem.

 Analysis of Algorithm: